exercism/blog/posts/hello-world-machine.md

 ### The -join

-The machine already have some of the words, but it can't seen to string a ~~sen-~~ string together.
+The machine already knows some of the words, but it can't seen to string ah, eg, well, string together.

 ```python
 def hello() -> str: